idawettergren/GenomeAnalysis/README.md

 To map the RNA reads after the pre-processing I will use STAR.

 # Annotation
 To annotate the assembly, I used BRAKER.
 However, when running BRAKER I didn't get the output files that I wanted.
 The .gtf hints file was deleted after running BRAKER because it was empty and the .gff hints file was also empty.
+Because of this I downloaded the full .gff file from NCBI (https://www.ncbi.nlm.nih.gov/assembly/GCF_002303985.1) and will extract scaffold 10 using the function GFF_split_into_scaffolds from the PopGenome package in R.